im-shafiqurrehman/im-shafiqurrehman/README.md

 ## What I've Built

 - **FraudGuard.** Real-time transaction fraud detection API.
 XGBoost trained on millions of transactions, served through FastAPI, tracked with MLflow, tested with pytest, containerized with Docker, deployed to AWS EC2 through GitHub Actions. **0.985 recall, 0.9996 ROC-AUC.**
-- **E-Learning LMS.** Full learning platform with JWT auth, DRM protected lecture streaming through VdoCipher, and separate student and admin dashboards.
+- **E-Learning LMS.** Full learning platform with JWT auth, DRM-protected lecture streaming through VdoCipher, and separate student and admin dashboards.
 Redis caching cut repeat API response time by 40%.
 Deployed on AWS EC2.
 - **Multi-Vendor E-Commerce.** Marketplace with self-service vendor registration, multi-category catalogs, order management, and checkout that supports both card payments and cash on delivery.
 Containerized and deployed on AWS EC2.
 - **Teaching at scale.** 300+ students trained in DSA, 10+ recorded sessions published, 250+ problems solved across LeetCode and Codeforces, and an Honorable Mention at ICPC Asia Topi Preliminary 2024.